The Jewish Chronicle: 20th century

 In December 1906, L.J.
 Greenberg, a successful advertising agent and English Zionist leader, contacted the Dutch banker Jacobus Kann with the object of buying The Jewish Chronicle to promote Zionism.
 The same month, Greenberg, together with David Wolffsohn, Joseph Cowen, Jacobus H. Kahn, and Leopold Kessler, bought the shares.
 Greenberg himself became its editor.

 At the time, The Jewish Chronicle gained a near monopoly in the Jewish press, taking over its principal competitors, The Hebrew Observer and The Jewish World.
-Only in October 1919, did The JC get a strong opposing voice from The Jewish Guardian, paper of the League of British Jews, which counterbalanced the Zionist views of The JC, until it disappeared in 1931.
+Only in October 1919 did The JC get a strong opposing voice from The Jewish Guardian, the paper of the League of British Jews, which counterbalanced the Zionist views of The JC, until it disappeared in 1931.
 After Greenberg died the same year, The JC remained moderately pro-Zionist under the leadership of Leopold Kessler.

 The weekly newspaper The Jewish World was taken over in 1913.
 It published articles by various Zionist leaders, as well as early non-Jewish pro-Zionists.
 In 1934, it was merged with The Jewish Chronicle.
 After 1948, the paper maintained a pro-Israel attitude.

 In the late 1930s, David F. Kessler became managing director to assist his chairman father Leopold Kessler, a moderate Zionist and an associate of Theodor Herzl, known as the father of the State of Israel.
 After service as a soldier in World War II during which his father had died, Kessler found that the editor, Ivan Greenberg, had taken a right-wing Zionist position highly critical of moderate Zionists and the British policy in Palestine.
 Kessler, after a struggle with the newspaper's board, sacked Greenberg and installed a moderate editor.

 By the early 1960s, the Kessler family owned 80% of the newspaper's shares.
 To safeguard the newspaper's future, Kessler created a foundation ownership structure loosely modelled on the Scott Trust, owners of The Guardian.
-Kessler was chairman for nearly 30 years until his death in 1999.
+Kessler was chairman for nearly 30 years, until his death in 1999.

 Joseph Finklestone wrote for the paper from 1946 to 1992 in roles including sports editor, chief sub-editor, home news editor, assistant editor, foreign editor, and diplomatic editor.

-Geoffrey Paul (birth name Goldstein) was editor between 1977 and 1990.
+Geoffrey Paul (né Goldstein) was editor between 1977 and 1990.